Convection signatures in early-time gravitational waves from core-collapse supernovae: Conclusion

 We have presented 29 axisymmetric \glspl{CCSN} simulations based on a single red supergiant progenitor star, systematically exploring a range of magnetic field configurations and rotation profiles.
 Our goal was to investigate the connection between \glspl{GW} and hydrodynamic convection during the early post-bounce~times.

 Our analysis reveals that the \gls{GW} signal can be effectively approximated using the first six \glspl{sIMF} derived from \gls{EEMD} on the raw \gls{GW} strain.
-Specifically, the first three \glspl{sIMF} reflect the contribution from the \gls{PNS} core, as well as the $^2f$-mode, while the last three are associated with the sonic envelope and its surrounding convective activity.
+Specifically, the first three \glspl{sIMF} reflect the contribution from the \gls{PNS} core, as well as the $^2f$ mode, while the last three are associated with the sonic envelope and its surrounding convective activity.
 The large matching scores obtained in both cases reinforce the reliability of \gls{EEMD} as a tool for extracting physically meaningful information from \gls{GW} data related to the source dynamics.

 For slowly and intermediately rotating models, we observed that the bounce signal is not consistently the dominant component of the waveform.
 Instead, the post-bounce~signal, typically resulting from the interference between \gls{PNS} ringdown oscillations and prompt convection, becomes more prominent.
-This phenomenon is especially evident in models with slow and intermediate rotation rates.
 In progenitor models with pre-collapse~rotation rates near $\unit[1]{\textnormal{rad}\cdot s^{-1}}$, both convection and \gls{PNS} core~vibrations are strongly excited, resulting in the loudest post-bounce signals seen in our simulations.

 Furthermore, we confirm the results anticipated in \cite{Cusinato25} that rotation leads to an enhancement of the post-bounce~signal over longer timescales, caused by the resonant excitation of mode frequencies near the \gls{PNS} core~boundary.
 This resonance boosts the \glspl{GW} energy emission, with an observed strain amplification of approximately one order of magnitude.